Nexysweb/DevelopmentConsultingFramework/api_request.md

 #### Default value

-a default value can be assigned with the parameter
+a default value can be assigned with the parameter.
+This happens when comparing the values received by the user and the ones expectedc by the API endpoint.

 #### Parameter mapping